 - What does success look like, numerically, 6 months after launch?

-We also do a technical audit of your current site at this stage: performance scores, SEO baseline, analytics review, content inventory.
-This tells us what we're working with and where the biggest opportunities are.
+I also run a technical audit of your current site at this stage: performance scores, SEO baseline, analytics review, content inventory.
+This shows what the project is working with and where the biggest opportunities are.

 Output: a discovery document that defines scope, success metrics, and the core content strategy for the new site.
-You review and sign off before we write a single line of code.
+You review and sign off before I write a single line of code.

-Before design, we map information architecture: what pages exist, how they connect, what the user journey looks like at each stage.
+Before design, I map the information architecture: what pages exist, how they connect, what the user journey looks like at each stage.
 Most agencies skip this step.
-We don't, because a beautiful design on a poorly structured site is still a poorly performing site.
+I don't, because a beautiful design on a poorly structured site is still a poorly performing site.

-We work in Figma.
+Design work happens in Figma.
 You can comment directly on designs in real time.
 There's no emailing screenshots back and forth.
 Feedback loops are fast.

 Phase 3: Development (Weeks 3-6)